The Aboriginal community of Yungngora in the West Kimberley is now powered partly by solar.

 For more information, contact the medialine on 1800 799 745.

-Find out how Horizon Power and the WA Government are helping to keep you connected through COVID-19.
+Find out how Horizon Power and the WA Government are supporting you through COVID-19 and learn about the $600 WA Household Electricity Credit.
 Find out moreClose